wso2/micro-integrator/cmd/README.md

     Execute `./micli --help` for further instructions.

+    NOTE: To execute the tool from anywhere, append the location of the executable (micli) to your $PATH variable.

 ### Configuration
 - ### Management API Address and Port
     To configure the address and the port of the Management Api in the CLI use the [**init**](#init) command.
 This will generate a file called server_config.yaml which contains the address and the port.
 If the init command was not used, the address and the port will have the default values